The Power of Group Therapy in Addiction Recovery

 Process Groups

-In an interpersonal process group, you explore your unhealthy and healthy thoughts and behaviors in relation to your development.
-Through discussion, you learn how to change your destructive habits and, in return, heal your relationships with others.
+In an interpersonal process group, you explore unhealthy and healthy thoughts and behaviors in relation to your personal growth in recovery.
+A facilitator helps you and your group members improve communication with one another so your group therapy sessions are productive.
+Through discussion, you learn to acknowledge and change destructive habits to heal your relationship with yourself and with others.

 Skills-Based Groups